-Enheduanna: A High Priestess of the Moon and the First Known Author in the World
+Enheduanna: High Priestess of the Moon and the First Known Author

 The ancient Sumerian poet Enheduanna has a unique claim to fame: she was the first author in the world known by name.
 While there were previous instances of poems and stories written down, Enheduanna was the first to sign a name to her work.
 And what a work it was!
 Her text was so significant that it influenced hymns for centuries.